The Amazing Race 23: Development and filming

 The season was renewed on March 27, 2013.
 A revised opening credits sequence and on-screen clue graphics were developed for this season along with an updated map using 3D blue marble layout.

+Filming for this season began on June 9, 2013, with teams spotted checking into a Pit Stop in Iquique, Chile, the next day.
+On June 19, the show filmed in Gdańsk, Poland, with news reporting of an American production at Neptune's Fountain.
 The season spanned 35000 mi across four continents and nine countries.
-The Double Express Pass, introduced in the previous season, returned, where the first team to arrive at the pit stop on the first leg received two Express Passes: one for themselves and one to give to any other team.
+The Double Express Pass, introduced in the previous season, returned, where the first team to arrive at the Pit Stop on the first leg received two Express Passes: one for themselves and one to give to any other team.

-Cast
+Contestants

-The cast included former Houston Texans players Chester Pitts and Ephraim Salaam, the wives of baseball players Chris Getz of the Kansas City Royals and David DeJesus of the Tampa Bay Rays, a pair of LA Kings Ice Crew maintenance workers, former Miss Rhode Island USA beauty queen Amy Diaz, former Minor League Baseball player Tim Sweeney and former Lingerie Football player Marie Mazzocchi, and a pair of theater performers from the stage comedy The Queen of Bingo.
+The cast included former Houston Texans players Chester Pitts and Ephraim Salaam, the wives of baseball players Chris Getz of the Kansas City Royals and David DeJesus of the Tampa Bay Rays, a pair of Los Angeles Kings Ice Crew maintenance workers, former Miss Rhode Island USA beauty queen Amy Diaz, former Minor League Baseball player Tim Sweeney and former Lingerie Football player Marie Mazzocchi, and a pair of theater performers from the stage comedy The Queen of Bingo.
 Married emergency room doctors Travis and Nicole Jasper have also appeared on the docudrama series Untold Stories of the E.R.